-How old does a baby have to be to fly or when can newborns fly?
+1. How old does a baby have to be to fly?

-Babies age 0 to 2 years old are charged a much cheaper rate!
+Babies aged 0 to 2 years old are charged a much cheaper rate!
 Click here to see the prices sorted according to certain airlines.

 - Being a bloke, no one knew that I was carrying a diaper bag.
 DadGear diaper bag looks like a normal backpack.

 - When Avie was in my ErgoBaby pouch positioned in the front, the backpack balanced out the weight, so I could walk all day without a sore back.

 - And lastly – hands-free!!
 Yup, the last thing you want to do is to pull along or drag extra children’s carry-on luggage when flying with kids!